 The Bank intends to continue to operate under its cooperative business model for the foreseeable future.
 All other things being equal, the Bank's earnings are typically expected to rise and fall with the general level of market interest rates, particularly short-term money market rates, and the Bank's total capital and asset size.
-Other factors that could have an effect on the Bank's future earnings include the level, volatility of and relationships between short-term money market rates such as federal funds, SOFR and one-month and three-month LIBOR; the availability and cost of the Bank's short- and long-term debt relative to benchmark rates such as federal funds, SOFR, one- and three-month LIBOR, and long-term fixed mortgage rates; the availability of interest rate exchange agreements at competitive prices; whether the Bank's larger borrowers continue to be members of the Bank and the level at which they maintain their borrowing activity; the extent to which the Bank's members continue to sell mortgage loans to the Bank; and the impact of uncertain economic conditions and excess liquidity in the financial markets on the longer-term demand for the Bank's credit products.
+Other factors that could have an effect on the Bank's future earnings include the level, volatility of and relationships between short-term money market rates such as federal funds and SOFR; the availability and cost of the Bank's short- and long-term debt relative to benchmark rates such as federal funds, SOFR, and long-term fixed mortgage rates; the availability of interest rate exchange agreements at competitive prices; whether the Bank's larger borrowers continue to be members of the Bank and the level at which they maintain their borrowing activity; the extent to which the Bank's members continue to sell mortgage loans to the Bank; and the impact of uncertain economic conditions on the longer-term demand for the Bank's credit products.